LivecountsLOL/LivecountsLOL-SpigotAPI/README.md

 2. Place the JAR file in the `plugins` folder of your Spigot server.
 3. Restart the server.

+## Installation

+To use the LiveCounts API Wrapper in your Spigot plugin project, you can include the `LivecountsAPIWrapper.jar` file as a dependency.
+Additionally, ensure that the plugin is installed and enabled on your Spigot server.

+## API Documentation

+### `LivecountsAPIWrapper` Class

+The `LivecountsAPIWrapper` class provides methods for interacting with the Livecounts.lol API and fetching channel estimates.

+#### `getChannelEstimates(String channelId)`

+Fetches channel estimates for the specified YouTube channel ID.

+- Parameters:
+  - `channelId`: The ID of the YouTube channel for which to fetch estimates.
+- Returns:
+  - A `ChannelEstimates` object containing the fetched estimates.

+#### `ChannelEstimates` Class

+The `ChannelEstimates` class represents the estimates fetched from the Livecounts.lol API.

+##### Methods

+- `getSubscriberCount()`: Returns the subscriber count estimate.
+- `getViewCount()`: Returns the view count estimate.
+- `getVideoCount()`: Returns the video count estimate.
+- `getEstimatedDataContents()`: Returns additional data contents included in the estimate response.

 ## Usage

 Once installed, the plugin will automatically fetch channel estimates from the Livecounts.lol API.
 You can access the fetched data through the provided API wrapper class.